IBM/universal-connectors/filter-plugin/logstash-filter-mysql-guardium/README2.md

 3. To learn how to start FileBeat, see https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html#start

-## Notes
-### Supported errors:
-* LOGIN_FAILED
-* SQL_ERROR

-### Filter notes
-* The filter supports events sent through Syslog or Filebeat.
-It relies on the "mysql_audit_log:" prefix in the event mes***REMOVED***ge for the JSON portion of the audit to be parsed.
-* Field _server_hostname_ (required) - Server hostname is expected (extracted from the second field of the syslog mes***REMOVED***ge).
-* Field _server_ip_ - States the IP address of the MySQL server, if it is available to the filter plug-in.
-The filter will use this IP address instead of localhost IP addresses that are reported by MySQL, if actions were performed directly on the database server.
-* The client "Source program" is not available in mes***REMOVED***ges sent by MySQL.
-This is because this data is sent only in the first audit log mes***REMOVED***ge upon database connection - and the filter plug-in doesn't aggregate data from different mes***REMOVED***ges.
-* If events with "(NONE)" local/remote IP addresses are not filtered, the filter plug-in will convert the IP to "0.0.0.0", as a valid format for IP is needed.
-However, this is atypical, since as mes***REMOVED***ges without users are filtered out.
-* Events in the filter are not removed, but tagged if not parsed (see [Filter result](#filter-result), below).
-*  If the dbname is not coming from command line, it will not get populated.
-If the user wants to see the dbname, either they need to send a use statement or send it on command line.
-* *IPv6* addresses are typically supported by the MySQL and filter plug-ins, however this is not fully supported by the Guardium pipeline.

 ## 4. Configuring the MySQL filters in Guardium Data Protection (GDP)